kimchi-project/ginger/docs/API.md

  * /plugins/ginger/servers/*:server_name*/poweron - Power On the specified server
  * /plugins/ginger/servers/*:server_name*/poweroff - Power Off the specified server

+* **PUT**: Update the IPMI username & password for the managed server
+  * username - Username to communicate via IPMI (Optional)
+  * password - IPMI password corresponding to the username

 * **DELETE**:

  * /plugins/ginger/servers/*:server_name* - Removes the server from the list of managed servers